 Adults and Children:

-Dose (IU) = body weight (kg) x desired FIX increase (% of normal or IU/dL) x reciprocal of recovery (IU/dL per IU/kg).
-Dose adjustment may be necessary in children <12yrs.
+Dose (IU) = body weight (kg) x desired FIX increase (% of normal or IU/dL) x reciprocal of recovery (IU/kg per IU/dL).
+More frequent or higher doses may be needed in children <12yrs (esp. <6yrs).
 Individualize.
 Give by IV bolus infusion only.
 Max infusion rate 10mL/min.
-Control/prevention of bleeding: Minor/Moderate: 30–60% required; repeat every 48hrs if needed.
+Treatment/control of bleeding: Minor/Moderate: 30–60% required; repeat every 48hrs if needed.
 Major: 80–100% required; consider a repeat dose after 6–10hrs, then every 24hrs for the first 3 days; then may reduce dose and frequency to every 48hrs or longer until bleeding stops and healing is achieved.
 Peri-op: Minor: 50–80% required as a single infusion; repeat as needed after 24–48hrs until bleeding stops and healing is achieved.
 Major: initially 60–100% required; consider a repeat dose after 6–10hrs, then every 24hrs for the first 3 days; then may reduce dose and frequency to every 48hrs or longer until bleeding stops and healing is achieved.
-Routine prophylaxis: 50 IU/kg once weekly or 100 IU/kg once every 10 days.
+Routine prophylaxis (<12yrs): initially 60 IU/kg once weekly; (≥12yrs): initially 50 IU/kg once weekly or 100 IU/kg once every 10 days.

-Not for induction of immune tolerance in patients with hemophilia B. Discontinue and treat if hypersensitivity symptoms occur.
+Discontinue and treat if hypersensitivity symptoms occur.
 Evaluate regularly for development of Factor IX inhibitors; measure Factor IX inhibitor concentration if expected activity plasma levels are not attained or if bleeding is not controlled with recommended dose.
 Potential risk for thromboembolic complications; monitor.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.